yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-cloud/index.md

 ---
 date: 2017-03-08T18:15:57+13:00
 title: Tyk Cloud
 menu:
   main:
-    parent: 'Get started with Tyk'
+    parent: "Get started with Tyk"
 weight: 5
 ---

-# What is Tyk Cloud?
+## What is Tyk Cloud?

 The Tyk Cloud API Management Platform is a simple, scalable way for developers, startups and large companies to get started with the Tyk platform, offering an easy, hosted way to add an API management layer to your services.